Samreay/Samreay/content/reviews/defiance_of_the_fall/index.md

 ---
 title:  "A Review of 'Defiance of the Fall', a system-apocalypse LitRPG / cultivation hybrid."
-short_title: "The Path of Ascension"
 description: "System apocalypse LitRPG.
-A multiverse spanning series with great hooks, even if there's some deus ex machina."
+A multiverse spanning series with great hooks, even if there's some deus ex machina and some editing issues."
-long_description: "This is a cultivation/LitRPG crossover you'll probably enjoy.
-It even has likeable secondary characters, and millions of words to read, so if you want something long, here it is."
 date: 2022-03-25
 categories: [reviews]
 review: C